Battle of the Nile: Aftermath

 British casualties in the battle were recorded with some accuracy in the immediate aftermath as 218 killed and approximately 677 wounded, although the number of wounded who subsequently died is not known.
 The ships that suffered most were Bellerophon with 201 casualties and Majestic with 193.
 Other than Culloden the lightest loss was on Zealous, which had one man killed and seven wounded.

 The casualty list included Captain Westcott, five lieutenants and ten junior officers among the dead, and Admiral Nelson, Captains Saumarez, Ball and Darby, and six lieutenants wounded.
 Other than Culloden, the only British ships seriously damaged in their hulls were Bellerophon, Majestic, and Vanguard.
 Bellerophon and Majestic were the only ships to lose masts: Majestic the main and mizzen and Bellerophon all three.

 French casualties are harder to calculate but were significantly higher.
-Estimates of French losses range from 2,000 to 5,000, with a suggested median point of 3,500, which includes more than 1,000 captured wounded and nearly 2,000 killed, half of whom died on Orient.
+Estimates of French losses range from 2,000 to 5,000, with a suggested median point of 3,500, which includes more than 1,000 captured and wounded and nearly 2,000 killed, half of whom died on Orient.
 In addition to Admiral Brueys killed and Admiral Blanquet wounded, four captains died and seven others were seriously wounded.
 The French ships suffered severe damage: Two ships of the line and two frigates were destroyed (as well as a bomb vessel scuttled by its crew), and three other captured ships were too battered ever to sail again.
 Of the remaining prizes, only three were ever sufficiently repaired for frontline service.
 For weeks after the battle, bodies washed up along the Egyptian coast, decaying slowly in the intense, dry heat.

 Nelson, who on surveying the bay on the morning of 2 August said, "Victory is not a name strong enough for such a scene", remained at anchor in Aboukir Bay for the next two weeks, preoccupied with recovering from his wound, writing dispatches, and assessing the military situation in Egypt using documents captured on board one of the prizes.
 Nelson's head wound was recorded as being "three inches long" with "the cranium exposed for one inch".
 He suffered pain from the injury for the rest of his life and was badly scarred, styling his hair to disguise it as much as possible.
 As their commander recovered, his men stripped the wrecks of useful supplies and made repairs to their ships and prizes.